 Advantages to consolidation:

 Simplicity.
-Having all of your money in one place is easier to manage, as you have to pay attention to only one account.
+Having all of your money in one place makes it easier to manage your investments, as you have to pay attention to only one account.

 Fees.
 One account is almost always less expensive than multiple accounts.

 Investment freedom.
 If your money is with an old employer’s plan, you are limited to the investments available in that plan.
-If you invest in an IRA, you have more choice.
+If you invest in an IRA, you have more choices.